All Episodes

 I understand, Dr. Klatz, that you are a proponent of anti-aging, that you feel that we're moving generally in the right direction, but there must be an area or two or so that you are not quite as comfortable with.

-Is there any area at all that promotes, in this whole spectrum that we've discussed, that you are not comfortable with?
+Is there any area at all that promotes in this whole spectrum that we've discussed that you are not comfortable with?

-Anti-aging medicine is essentially a euphemism for the majority of the biomedical revolution
+Anti-aging medicine is essentially euphemism for the majority of the biomedical revolution that's going on right now.

-This is hundreds of billions of dollars potential marketplace and it's tens of billions that
+And this is hundreds of billions of dollars potential marketplace, and it's tens of billions that are being spent in developing it.

 I mean, it's hard to think of many new therapies that have come along in the last few years that aren't anti-aging medicine.